 - The section should be titled “Acknowledgments” (without an ‘e’ after ‘g’)

-- In the Word doc, it appears at the end of the Discussion section (move any acknowledgments occurring within the manuscript here), including any information placed under a “Funding” heading in the body of the text
+- In the Word doc, this section should appears at the end of the Discussion section (move any acknowledgments occurring within the manuscript here), including any information placed under a “Funding” heading in the body of the text

 - The acknowledgments statement(s) should be written narratively (ie, bullet point lists are not permitted)